orkes-io/orkes-conductor-client/docs/conductor_apps.md

 ## Testing Workflows

-Conductor SDK for Java provides a full feature testing framework for your workflow-based applications.
-The framework works well with any testing framework you prefer to use without imposing any specific framework.
+Conductor SDK for Java provides a complete feature testing framework for your workflow-based applications.
+The framework works well with any testing framework you prefer without imposing any specific framework.

-The Conductor server provide a test endpoint `POST /api/workflow/test` that allows you to post a workflow along with the test execution data to evaluate the workflow.
+The Conductor server provides a test endpoint `POST /api/workflow/test` that allows you to post a workflow along with the test execution data to evaluate the workflow.

 The goal of the test framework is as follows:

 1. Ability to test the various branches of the workflow.
-2. Confirm the execution of the workflow and tasks given a fixed set of inputs and outputs.
+2. Confirm the workflow execution and tasks given a fixed set of inputs and outputs.
 3. Validate that the workflow completes or fails given specific inputs.

 Here are example assertions from the test: